qmk/qmk_firmware/doc/keymap.md

 Note that ***higher layer has higher priority on stack of layers***, namely firmware falls down from top layer to bottom to look up keycode.
 Once it spots keycode other than **`KC_TRNS`**(transparent) on a layer it stops searching and lower layers aren't referred.

 You can place `KC_TRNS` on overlay layer changes just part of layout to fall back on lower or base layer.
-Key with `KC_TRANS` doen't has its own keycode and refers to lower valid layers for keycode, instead.
+Key with `KC_TRANS` doesn't has its own keycode and refers to lower valid layers for keycode, instead.
 See example below.